-About us
+About Us

 How do peer-led support groups work?

-Relational agreements
+Relational Agreements

 What if I cannot prove or explain my experiences?

-Survivors of many kinds of experiences can be precluded from speaking directly of those experiences, either through trauma; no experiences of sharing things with others; social invisibility; deliberate disablement; or otherwise.
+No one will ask you to.
+Survivors of many types of experiences may be unable to speak directly about those experiences––either through trauma; absence of shared experiences with others; social invisibility; disablement; or otherwise.
 Nobody will be forced to prove their experience or existence.
-It's just time to be kind.
+We are just going to be kind with each other.

 Does group membership have a fee?
 No.